 Employers value strong communication skills.
 Communication/Speech Studies builds a strong foundation in communication skills – be a better listener, effectively present your views in an interview or small group, and be a confident public speaker.
 RCC’s Communication/Speech program also provides students with the liberal arts and specialized courses required when transferring to a four-year institution.

 Related disciplines include Communication Media Arts, Business Administration, English, and Teacher Education Transfer Programs.

-The degree prepares students to continue their education in a choice of majors including speech pathology, journalism, rhetoric/communication theory, performance and other related areas.
+The degree prepares students to continue their education in a choice of majors including speech pathology, journalism, rhetoric/communication theory, general studies and other related areas.
 Prepare for a career in advertising, business, health, media, education, law or speech therapy.
 Be sure to work with an advisor to select the best set of courses to transfer to a bachelor’s program for your specific concentration.

 5 Top Reasons